JPGarCar/tridu_server/decisions_api.md

 Any endpoints of type POST that create a resource will return:
 - 201: Created + resource -> When the create is successful
-- 409: Conflict + existing resource -> When the resource already exists
+- 200: Not Created but found + existing resource -> When the resource already exists

 ---
 ### Patch Update Method Response